-Originally published at my LinkedIn page in December 2019, then reprinted by BuffaloRising.com.
-Reproduced here with minor edits and updates.
+Originally published at my LinkedIn page in December 2019, then reprinted by BuffaloRising.com with the title Buffalo’s Newest Urban Legend at both sites.
+Reproduced here with edits and updates.
+Article about 1863 fire added in January 2022.
 Image of Buffalo City Hall courtesy of Wikimedia Commons.

 “City Hall had a fire and all of the records were destroyed.”

 We were talking about doing Buffalo house research when this claim was conveyed to me.
 My informants then, and those who have expressed it since then, have heard it from landlords, relatives, and contractors at public works projects.

 Let’s start at the beginning.
 For over a decade now, the City of Buffalo has made available online a free searchable property database, which they call the Online Assessment Roll System (OARS).